What to Know

 We haven't hit Halloween yet, but it's already time to start thinking about the holidays.
 The lottery for the National Christmas Tree Lighting is now open.

 Tickets are free for the Nov.
-28 celebration on the Ellipse, but you have until 10 a.m.
-Oct.
-22 to enter the lottery for a chance to attend.
+28 celebration on the Ellipse, but you'll have to enter the lottery for a chance to attend.
 The lottery closes at 10 a.m.
 Monday, Oct.
 22.

-To enter, visit www.recreation.gov during that period and click or tap on "ticket lottery."
+To enter, visit www.recreation.gov before then and click or tap on "ticket lottery."
 Those without computer access may call 877-444-6777 to enter.

 The National Christmas Tree is a live Colorado blue spruce originally from Virginia.
 Fifty-six smaller trees will feature one-of-a-kind ornaments and will represent every U.S. state, territory and the District of Columbia, the National Park Service said in a release Thursday.